richardneililagan/techlifemusic/content/posts/2020-04-26---Create-a-Remote-Gaming-Server-on-AWS-with-Parsec.md

 So here we are.
 I thought I'd share how I did my setup on [AWS][aws], as well as throw in some recommendations on how to maximize your fun, while minimizing your costs as you do it.

+If you wanna skip all the auxiliary details and go straight to the build, just click any of these links to jump straight to it.

 <TOC links={[
 ['Create a Windows-based EC2 instance', '#create-a-windows-based-ec2-instance'],